samsquire/ideas4/README.md

  * Multiplex lines and characters in a document (Rope data structure)
  * Union types in a data struct
  * Monads
+ * IO multiplexing as in epoll and kqeueue or IO ports
+ * Event loops

 These problems could be solved in a profoundly effective way with the right abstraction and used for all cases.